Duffleman/dflimg/README.md

 #### aws s3

 I personally use this one, so you can argue it's well tested.
 You need to set the following environment variables and the rest works itself out.
+It also supports URL signing so you get the best speed and results with this one!

 ```bash
 STORAGE_PROVIDER=aws